Here you can find the most common questions and answers about your trading account.

 10. Are there costs and charges that are excluded?

 All costs and charges that could be directly linked to the individual investment are included.
-However, Internaxx also levies account level charges for services such as quarterly administration fees, cash withdrawal fees and debit interest.
+However, Swissquote also levies account level charges for services such as quarterly administration fees, cash withdrawal fees and debit interest.
 These charges are not included in the post-sales costs disclosure as they cannot be uniquely pro-rated to the investment impact.

 11. Are government charges included in the figures?